microsoft/coyote/docs/_learn/tools/tester-requirements.md

 the following restrictions must be kept in mind when writing Coyote tests.
 Note that these restrictions only apply to your test code (in order to run `coyote test`).
 There are no such restrictions when running in production.
-If you find that your test must call some code that potentially violates these restrictions, then you must mocking the call for the purpose of the test.
+If you find that your test must call some code that potentially violates these restrictions, then you must mock the call for the purpose of the test.

 ### Stick to your programming model